Pudukkottai: Sports

-There is a very famous sports club in Pudukottai called Kavinadu Sports Club.
-This club trains young talented athletes who are doing good in District, State, Country, and even World level sports.
-Two main long-distance runners that India has at the moment (2017) are Miss.
-Surya and Mr. Lakshmanan who have been trained in this club.
-Lakshmanan received gold medals for both 5,000 and 10,000 meters running in the Asian Athletic championship, 2017.
-He is the first person from India to win two gold medals in the Asian Athletic championship.
-He also took part in world championships in London, 2017, and finished the 5,000 meters heat with a personal best of 13:35.69 minutes.
+A major long-distance runner from Pudukkottai is Govindan Lakshmanan.
+Lakshmanan received gold medals for both 5000 and 10000 meter track in the 2017 Asian Athletics Championships.
+He is the first person from India to win two gold medals in the Asian Athletics Championships.
+He also took part in the world championships in London, 2017, and finished the 5,000 meters heat with a personal best of 13:35.69 minutes.